dwhiffing/fury/content/nato/us/navy/aviation/helicopters/body.md

 replaced by the SH-60B.
 Complications arose to this plan in the 1980s because of the 600 ship navy plan.
-The SH-2 was the only helicopter able to operate off the Knox class and older frigates as well as many of the early Oliver Hazard Perry ships.
+The SH-2 was the only helicopter able to operate off the Knox class and older frigates as well as many of the early Oliver Hazard Perry ships (Short Hull).
 So the SH-2G ‘Super Seasprite’ was developed, historically these were sent immediately to the Reserves due to a shrinking fleet and only 24 were acquired (6 new and 18 conversions), in Northern Fury they all remain in the active fleet and 24 more older aircraft were converted for a fleet total of 48 ‘Super Seasprites’.
-The plan was further complicated due to the Gulf War in 1991, for deployment there 16 SH-2Fs were fitted with forward looking infra-red (FLIR) cameras and other fitting, these remain in service as well.
+The plan was further complicated due to the Gulf War in 1991, for deployment there, 16 SH-2Fs were fitted with forward looking infra-red (FLIR) cameras and other modifications, these remain in service as well and are known as the SH-2F(GW).
 In total there are 112 Seasprites are in the fleet and about a dozen held in readiness.

 | Sqn    | Name            | Location         | No. | Type  | Remarks              |